Hibbertia acuminata

 Hibbertia acuminata is a species of flowering plant in the family Dilleniaceae and is endemic to eastern Australia.
 It is an erect shrub with lance-shaped to egg-shaped, stem-clasping leaves and yellow flowers arranged singly in leaf axils with about forty stamens surrounding the carpels.

 Description

 Hibbertia acuminata is usually an erect shrub that typically grows to a height of up to 0.3–1 m, its young growth hairy.
 The leaves are lance-shaped to egg-shaped with the narrower end towards the base, 10–30 mm long and 3–8 mm wide, sometimes with a pointed tip.
 The flowers are arranged singly in leaf axils with a bract 3–4 mm long.
 The sepals are 8–10 mm long and more or less membranous.
-The petals are yellow, 7–10 mm long and there are about forty stamens surrounging the three glabrous carpels.
+The petals are yellow, 7–10 mm long and there are about forty stamens surrounding the three glabrous carpels.
 Flowering occurs from July to November.